beviu/m2-internship/report.typ

 These fences slightly increase the execution time of the operations that we measure but make the results easier to interpret.
 For example,
-@linux-page-fault-no-fence-breakdown shows the execution time of the same operation as measured in @linux-page-fault-breakdown, but without the fences.
+\@linux-page-fault-no-fence-breakdown shows the execution time of the same operation as measured in \@linux-page-fault-breakdown, but without the fences.

-#figure(
-  caption: [Linux page fault execution time breakdown (without fences)], linux-page-fault-breakdown-table(
-    timings-csv("page-fault-timings/results-linux-no-fence.txt"),
-  ),
-) <linux-page-fault-no-fence-breakdown>

 == Minor page fault